snnpzz/ase-project/documentation.md

 # Samples

-Here are some examples of the model.
+Here are some example models conforming to the metamodel.

 ## Sample A